 Each of the persons named in the enclosed form of proxy is a Director or senior officer of the Company.
 A Shareholder has the right to appoint a person (who need not be a shareholder) as its nominee to virtually attend and act for it and on its behalf at the Meeting other than the persons designated in the form of proxy accompanying this Information Circular.
-To exercise this right, a Shareholder may insert the name in full of its nominee in the blank space provided in the form of proxy and strike out the names of the persons now designated, or complete a similar form of proxy.
-The proxy will not be valid unless the completed form of proxy is delivered to AST Trust Company (Canada) ("AST"), Suite 1600, 1066 West Hastings Street, Vancouver, British Columbia, V6E 3X1, or the Corporate Secretary of the Company, not less than twenty-four (24) hours (excluding Saturdays and holidays) before the time of the Meeting.
+To exercise this right, a Shareholder may insert the name in full of its nominee in the blank space provided in the form of proxy and strike out the names of the persons now designated.
+The proxy will not be valid unless the completed form of proxy is delivered to TSX Trust Company ("TSX"), Proxy Department, P.O.
+Box 721, Agincourt, Ontario, M1S 0A1 or the Corporate Secretary of the Company, not less than twenty-four (24) hours (excluding Saturdays and holidays) before the time of the Meeting.
 A Shareholder who has given a proxy has the power to revoke it by a signed instrument in writing in the manner provided in the articles of the Company (the "Articles") or in any other manner provided by law any time before it is exercised.
-The Articles of the Company provide that the revocation must be executed by the Shareholder or his/her legal representative or trustee in bankruptcy authorized in must be executed by the Shareholder or his/her legal representative or trustee in bankruptcy authorized in writing, or where the shareholder is a corporation, by a duly authorized representative of the corporation may be delivered to the registered office of the Company at any time up to and including the last business day preceding the Meeting.
+The Articles of the Company provide that the revocation must be executed by the Shareholder or his/her legal representative or trustee in bankruptcy authorized in writing, or where the shareholder is a corporation, by a duly authorized representative of the corporation may be delivered to the registered office of the Company at any time up to and including the last business day preceding the Meeting.